robzed/spectrum_basic_mandelbrot/README.md

 You will need to type 'RUN' after loading the program (if you type LOAD "" from BASIC, or go to basic and type run) - it's not set to auto-run the program.
 Feel free to view the source in Spectrum BASIC.
 You will see this is the same as the .bas files in the github repo.

-This Spectrum BASIC version is slow - the compiled version is better.
+This Spectrum BASIC version is slow - the compiled version as expected is quicker.

 The spectrum version was converted to a tape with this command: